Top 4 Methods to Stop My iPhone Photos from Syncing to My iPad

-- When your devices are recognized by the tool, ensure your iPhone is the Source Device on the right of the screen and your iPad on the other side.
-Click the "Switch" button if they are in opposite positions.
+- When your devices are recognized by the tool, ensure your iPhone is the Source Device which is displayed on the screen.
+If not, click the dropdown button to choose the source device.

-- Mark the "Photos" option and tap "Start to copy" to kick-start iPhone to iPad photo transfer immediately.
+- Mark the "Photos" option and tap "Export to Device" to kick-start iPhone to iPad photo transfer immediately.